ivarprudnikov/secret-message-share/README.md

     LB --> |Forward| FN
 ```

+### Configuration

+The server is configured using the environment variables.
+The configuration values are provided by the Azure Function App service after the application is deployed to the cloud service.
+The configuration values are stored in the Azure Function App service and are not exposed to the public.

+The required values are:
+- `DB_SALT_KEY` - used in the encryption of content but not hashing
+- `COOK_AUTH_KEY` - used for cookie authentication
+- `COOK_ENC_KEY` - used to encrypt the cookie contents

 ### Storage models

 There are only two things that are stored in the database: users and messages.
 The user is the one who creates the message and the message is the content that is shared with the anonymous users online.